 • Veiled threats

-Damages and Compensation for Manager-Employee Harassment Claims
+Damages And Compensation For Supervisor Harassment Claims

 Harassment in the workplace is often more mentally and emotionally damaging to employees than physically damaging.
 Victims can suffer severe anxiety, depression, withdrawal, and post-traumatic stress disorder.
-If you’ve suffered any kind of manager-employee harassment in the New York City workplace, you deserve compensation for your physical and/or emotional damages.
-When you report a New York City sexual harassment claim against a manager in court and win, you’re entitled to recovery for tangible and intangible damages like:
+If you’ve suffered any kind of supervisor-employee harassment in the New York City workplace, you deserve compensation for your physical and/or emotional damages.
+When you report a New York City harassment claim against a manager in court and win, you’re entitled to recovery for tangible and intangible damages like:

 • Mental and emotional pain and suffering